 Ongoing Weight Loss (OWL): In Phase 2, slowly add back more veggies and then foods such as berries and nuts.
 Increase your daily carb intake in 5-gram increments each week as long as you continue to lose weight.
-When it stops, you’ve found your tolerance for consuming carbs, known as your carbohydrate level for losing (CLL).
-As you add carbs, you’ll gradually decrease your fat intake.
-Most people remain in OWL until they’re about 10 pounds from their goal weight.
+When it stops, you've found your tolerance for consuming carbs, known as your personal carb balance.
+As you add carbs, you'll gradually decrease your fat intake.
+Most people remain in OWL until they're about 10 pounds from their goal weight.

 Pre-Maintenance: In Phase 3, continue to reduce fat intake as you add more healthy carbs.
 They'll include still more vegetables—including starchy ones—plus fruits other than berries, legumes and whole grains.
 As long as you continue to lose, increase your daily carb intake by 10 grams of net carbs each week until you reach your goal weight.
 Then, find your carb tolerance, the highest carb intake that lets you maintain your weight.
 Stay in Pre-Maintenance until your weight is stable for a month and re-introducing new foods doesn't provoke cravings.